old-towntrailwalking-guidelocal

 Timing matters.
 Weekday afternoons (2-4 PM) have the shortest lines.
 Summer Saturday evenings are the longest waits but the best atmosphere.

 Parking.
-Park near Mountain Avenue (meters or the parking garage) and walk south.
-You'll end at The Exchange, which is an easy walk back to your car.
+Park near Mountain Avenue (meters or the parking garage).
+You'll end at The Exchange on North College, three blocks from your car.

 Budget.
 A single small scoop at each stop runs roughly $5-7 per stop, so $25-35 for the full walk.
 Worth it once.

 Skip one if needed.
 If five stops is too many, drop Ben & Jerry's (grocery store ice cream) or Kilwins (better for fudge).
-The essential three are Walrus, Josh & John's, and Old Town Churn.
+The essential three are Walrus, Edison's, and Old Town Churn.

 The Bigger Picture

 This walk covers 5 of Fort Collins' 9 ice cream shops.
-The other 4 — Glacier, Heaven Creamery, Dairy Queen, and Gelato & aMore — are on South College or West Mulberry and require a car.
+The remaining four — Glacier (920 N College Ave, a short hop further north), Josh & John's (Jessup Drive), Dairy Queen (South College), and Gelato & aMore (West Mulberry) — are spread out enough to need a car.
 For the full 9-shop experience, check out our Ice Cream Trail.

 But if you only have an afternoon and want to experience the best of Fort Collins ice cream on foot, this Old Town walk is the move.